Discover the Secrets of St Nicholas' Church, Lavant 12th - 14th October

 From 10am until 3pm on Sunday 28th April, Lavant Parish Council will be hosting Lavant's Out & About Day on the Village Green

-There will be lots of Fun Bike Races and a Best Dressed Bike Competition for the kids, lots of information about how to get out and about walking in the Lavant area and wider SDNPA.
+There will be lots of Fun Bike Races (see details below) a Best Dressed Bike Competition and Bike Talent Competition for the kids, lots of information about how to get out and about walking in the Lavant area and wider SDNPA.
 Bikeability, Whizz Bikes, and Lavant Football Club will be there.
 So will CDC to tell us all about their projects to help keep our local environment beautiful.
 We will have information about the new Lavant Speedwatch team and recent work by our brilliant Lavant Volunteers as well as an update on the future of Churchmead Playground.

-There will be refreshments all day - but if it's a nice day, why not bring a picnic?
+There will be refreshments (drinks & cakes) all day - but if it's a nice day, why not bring a picnic?
 Get Out & About with all the family - come and join in the fun!

 Remarkable Roman Discovery to be unearthed